espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Exchange Image.md

 # Exchange Image
 ![[systems-pf2e-icons-spells-exchange-image.webp|150]]

 To mislead pursuers, the Lacunafex developed the means to swap visages.
 You trade appearances with the target, with the effects depending on the result of the target's Will saving throw.
-Willing and [[Unconscious]] targets automatically critically fail this saving throw.
+Willing and [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Unconscious]] targets automatically critically fail this saving throw.

 * * *